gperdrizet/llm_detector/README.md

 Malone is publicly available on Telegram.
 You can find malone on the [Telegram bot page](https://t.me/the_malone_bot), or just message @the_malone_bot with '/*start*' to start using it.

-There are also plans in the works to offer the bare API to intrested parties.
+There are also plans in the works to offer the bare API to interested parties.
 If that's you, see section 6 below.

 ## 3. Usage